 In the code below for instance, we first parse the HTML content to get the list of all movies.
 Then for each movie, we retrieve its ranking number, title, outline, rating and genre.

-One of our data scientists used this kind of web scrapping to build his personalized movie recommender system]!
+One of our data scientists used this kind of web scraping to build his personalized movie recommender system]!

 The standard plotting package in Python is matplotlib, that enables you to can make simple plots rather easily.
 Matplotlib is also a very flexible plotting library.
 You can use it to make arbitrarily complex plots and customize them at will.

-However using matplotlib can be frustrating at times, for two reasons.
-First, matplotlib default aesthetics is not specially attractive, and you may end-up doing a lot of manual tweaking to get awesome-looking plots.
-Second, matplotlib is not well suited for exploratory data analysis, when you want to quickly analyze your data across several dimensions.
+However using Matplotlib can be frustrating at times, for two reasons.
+First, the Matplotlib default aesthetic is not especially attractive, and you may end up doing a lot of manual tweaking to get awesome-looking plots.
+Second, Matplotlib is not well suited for exploratory data analysis, when you want to quickly analyze your data across several dimensions.
 Your code will often end up being verbose and lengthy.